KladeRe/MultiBump/README.md

 The current implementation doesn't need any environment variables.

+Docker compose will need to be installed for this to work.
+Installation instructions can be found here: https://docs.docker.com/compose/install/

 ## Progress and plan

 Currently the core functionality is complete.
 Meaning that players are able to see each other move and move themselves in real time.

 The current user experience is quite plain and would work well with more content.
 More features can be expected in the future.